 Radioactive/ Nuclear Pollution

-Radioactive pollution is a different type of pollution, it is caused because of radioactive contamination (radiological contamination).
-Such pollution is not very common in everyday life but of particular concern where radioactive material and radioactive substances are used.
+Radioactive or nuclear pollution is a different type of pollution, it is caused because of radioactive contamination (radio-logical contamination).
+It is not very common in everyday life but of particular concern where radioactive material and radioactive substances are used.
 The risk of radioactive contamination increases in vicinity of Nuclear thermal power plants, factories, in major hospitals etc and can cause serious problems if the radiation and exposure is not controlled.
 Generally, the use of such harmful substance is very careful manner in controlled environment.
 This is because of the widespread and long lasting damage in case of any leak or contact with such substance.
 Dealing with radioactive waste becomes particularly important because of the lack of safe disposal of such waste, thus mishandling of radioactive waste can cause huge damage.

 - Light pollution: It is a broad term that denotes many problems that are caused by the useless, ugly, and pointless use of artificial light.
-Specific types of light pollution consist of light trespass, over-illumination, glare, light clutter, and sky glow.
+Specific class of light pollution consist of light trespass, over-illumination, glare, light clutter, and sky glow.

 - Thermal pollution: It denotes the sudden increase or drops off in the hotness of ocean, lake, river, sea or pond by human influence.
 A general reason of thermal pollution is the use of coolants by power plants and business firms.